-One might refer to a Nat Cole, but it's doubtful anyone would know who you meant.
-"King” is part of the singer's name to anyone who remembers him, and the use of the quotation marks around the "King" indicates that the title isn't a birthname, but a nickname.
+You might refer to him as Nat Cole, but it's doubtful anyone would know who you meant.
+"King'' is part of the singer's name to anyone who remembers him, and the use of the quotation marks around the "King" indicates that the title isn't a birth name, but a nickname.

 In very early editions of the Bible, there aren't any quotation marks.
 The speakers are indicated by the use of their name, followed by what they said.
-This was at the very earliest beginnings of typography, particularly in the use of moveable type, that it became clear another use would have to be found for setting off the speech of a character.
+This was at the beginnings of typography, particularly in the use of moveable type, but it became clear a better way was needed to set off the speech of a character.

-Printers realized this, and the earliest ones came up with the idea of somehow setting off the speech of character by a means of making it different from the rest of the text.
-Initially, this was by indentation.
-The typesetter would indent the quoted speech of a character in the text of a document, so that the reader would know that what was being said was coming from that one singular speaker.
+The earliest printers came up with the idea of somehow setting off the speech of a character by indenting their lines.
+The typesetter would indent the quoted speech of a character in the text of a document so the reader would know that what was being said was coming from that one singular speaker.

-If the text, however, had a great amount of spoken dialogue, without much action between quotes, the use of indentation became problematic.
+If the text had a great amount of spoken dialogue without much action between quotes, the use of indentation became problematic.
 It was hard for the reader to follow who was saying what, if most of the text was indented.

-It was during the Renaissance that the invention of italics came along to distinguish a particular speech, as opposed to merely indenting the text to indicate speech.
+It was during the Renaissance that the invention of italics came along to distinguish a particular speech, as opposed to merely indenting the text.
 Italic type was the same as the regular typeface used on a text, except that it was slanted to the right.
 This novel approach helped a great deal towards indicating which speech belonged to which character.